Chairman and CEO, Prudential Financial, Inc.

 Mr. Strangfeld remains very involved with his alma maters.
-He is chairman of the Board of Trustees of Susquehanna University, and served for 12 years as a member of the Board of Trustees of the Darden School Foundation.
+He is now in his 10th year as chairman of the Board of Trustees of Susquehanna University and served for 12 years as a member of the Board of Trustees of the Darden School Foundation.
 In 2005, Mr. Strangfeld initiated and continues to sponsor a scholarship program for military officers seeking to transition into leadership roles in civilian life via an MBA at Darden.
-Additionally, he is actively pursuing ways for Prudential and other corporations to support Veterans as they re-enter civilian life.
+Additionally, he is actively pursuing ways for Prudential and other corporations to support veterans as they re-enter civilian life.

 Mr. Grier joined Prudential as Chief Financial Officer (CFO) in May 1995, with responsibility for oversight of Treasury, Controllers, Tax and business line CFO functions.
 In 2002, he was named Vice Chairman, with responsibility for Financial Management.

 Before joining Prudential, Mr. Grier was co-head of Chase Global Markets and an Executive Vice President of The Chase Manhattan Bank, N.A.
 In 1987, he was named Individual Banking Financial Management executive for The Chase Manhattan Corporation's Retail Banking businesses.
 He was also previously responsible for Chase's Business Policy, Asset Management and Financial Control and Analysis Divisions.